SECURITIES AND EXCHANGE COMMISSION

 Evaluation of Disclosure Controls and Procedures

-We conducted an evaluation under the supervision and with the participation of our Chief Executive Officer and our Interim Chief Financial Officer (our principal executive officer and principal financial officer) of the effectiveness of the design and operation of our disclosure controls and procedures as of March 31, 2019.
-Based on that evaluation, our Chief Executive Officer and Interim Chief Financial Officer concluded that our disclosure controls and procedures were effective as of such date.
+We conducted an evaluation under the supervision and with the participation of our Chief Executive Officer and our Chief Financial Officer (our principal executive officer and principal financial officer) of the effectiveness of the design and operation of our disclosure controls and procedures as of September 30, 2017.
+Based on that evaluation, our Chief Executive Officer and Chief Financial Officer concluded that our disclosure controls and procedures were not effective as of such date due to (i the material weakness in our internal control over financial reporting described in Part II, Item 9A of our Annual Report on Form 10-K, which material weakness relates to our acquisition accounting and reporting practices in connection with the acquisition of our New York wafer fabrication facility and related operations; and (ii) a material weakness in the design of our internal controls related to our accounting for and reporting of stock-based compensation.

 Changes in Internal Control over Financial Reporting

-There have been no changes in our internal control over financial reporting that occurred during the quarterly period covered by this report that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+Other than as set forth above in this Item 4, there have been no changes in our internal control over financial reporting that occurred during the period covered by this report that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.

 PART II - OTHER INFORMATION